bhat22s/MovieRecommendation/README.md

 # MovieRecommendation
-This program is a movie recommendation system which implements a memory-based, item-based, collaborative filtering algorithm.
+This program is a movie recommendation system which implements an item-based, collaborative filtering algorithm.

 ***Important Note: System can only be run on python3.